slowmist/vechain-core-nodes-security-checklist/README-en.md

 ### 4. main server security

-- Avoiding scanning the DDoS defensed server by entire network, change the synchronous port 11235 (and also HTTP API port: 8669)  to most popular ports, such as 80, 443, and 22, so as to significantly raise the positioning cost of attackers.
+- Avoiding scanning the DDoS defensed server by entire network, change the synchronous port 11235 (and also HTTP API port: 8669) into most popular ports, such as 80, 443, and 22, so as to significantly raise the positioning cost of attackers.
-- Close the irrelevant service ports, and set strict security rule for AWS or Google Cloud.
+- Close the irrelevant service ports, and set strict security rules for AWS or Google Cloud.
 - Change SSH default ports: 22, restrict the SSH to use only key (and encrypt the key) to login.
 Forbit using password to login, and restrict that only our operation side's IP is able to access SSH.
-- Under the situation of owning sufficient budget, it is suggested to deploy excellent HIDS (It is strongly recommended to take reference from the OSSEC open souce project) to cope with server attack.
+- Under the situation of owning sufficient budget, it is suggested to deploy advanced HIDS (Host Instruction Detection System) (It is strongly recommended to take reference from the OSSEC open souce project) to cope with server attack.

 ### 5. threat intelligence

 - It is highly suggested to colelct important logs, storage and analysis work.
 These logs include: the entire logs of HTTP API and P2P port communication, the main server system logs, node related programme operation logs.
 Storage and analysis work can choose self-created schema like ELK (ElasticSearch, Logstash, Kibana) open source programs, also we can choose some advanced commercial platforms.
 - Once choosing the mature cloud service providers, their control panels have many threatening information related modules that can be taken reference so as to discovering exception in advance.
-- Once node has got serious bugs and attacking information, start the contingency plan immediately that includes disaster preparedness strategies and upgrading strategy.
+- Once nodes have got serious bugs and attacking information, start the contingency plan immediately that includes disaster preparedness strategies and upgrading strategy.
 - Community information should be exchanged and shared.

 ### 6. NormalNode core security configuration summary
 1. Choose reliable cloud service providers, such as Google Cloud, AWS and UCloud, to build node infrastructures.
 Server hardware should be configured with dual-core processor with 4G memory or more advanced.
-2. Configuration rules forbid the access of server ports that is irrelevant to node service (SSH only enables credentials to access and only IPs from our operational side can access the SSH port).
+2. Configuration rules forbid the access of server ports that is irrelevant to node service (SSH only enables credentials to access and only IPs from our operational side can connect to the SSH port).
-3. When using root to start node programme, we start with `--p2p-port PORT`, enabling listening to the random P2P protocol, and if it's not necessary, VeChainThor just configures the HHTP API to merely listen to the local host.
+3. When using root to start node programme, we start with `--p2p-port PORT`, enabling listening to the random P2P protocols, and if it's not necessary, VeChainThor just configures the HTTP API to merely listen to the local host.

 ## Acknowledgment